Compile7/compile7.github.io/content/what-are-react-hooks/index.md

 };
 ```

-> if you still not clear you can try to play this snippet, which will clear all your doubts.
+> if you're not clear yet, you can try to play the above snippet, which helps clear your doubts.

 ## React Hooks